Teradata/covalent-electron/README.md

 ---

 ## Including Node Modules in Covalent Electron
-To utilize "internal" (eg. fs, path, etc.) or "3rd party" (eg. winston, uuid, etc.) node modules from within your Covalent Electron application, you must perform the following steps to ensure the node modules are accessible.
+To utilize "internal" (eg. fs, path, etc.) or "3rd party" (eg. winston, uuid, monaco-editor, etc.) node modules from within your Covalent Electron application, you must perform the following steps to ensure the node modules are accessible.
 Assume for this example you want to utilize a node module named "some_node_module".

 1. Add the require for the module in [src/electron-load.js](https://github.com/Teradata/covalent-electron/blob/develop/src/electron-load.js) in the below location